ripandy/SOAR/Documentation~/docs/features/command.md

   Different parts of your game can raise this command with specific `AnalyticsData` (e.g., level completion, item purchase) without needing to know the specifics of the analytics SDK implementation.

 - **Debugging and Testing Specific Functionalities from the Editor:**
-  As shown in the "Editor Integration" section, any `Command` can be executed directly from the Inspector during Play Mode.
+  As shown in the "Editor Integration" section, any `Command` can be executed directly from the Inspector.
   This is invaluable for testing isolated pieces of logic without needing to play through entire game sequences.

 By using Commands, you create a clear separation of concerns.